Long-term monitoring of repeating FRB 20220912A with the uGMRT at low radio frequencies: Observations and search methods

 \section{Observations and search methods}

 GMRT is a Y-shaped radio interferometer with 30 dishes.
-The initial observations on 2022 November 22 were conducted in band-3 (300-500 MHz) and band-4 (550-750 MHz) using uGMRT in a phased array mode.
-In the phased array mode, we utilise only 22 dishes, leaving the outer antennas of the three arms to keep the array phased for a longer duration.
-On 2022 November 24, we observed the source in a dual array setup (described later).
-With these observations, we confirmed the high activity of the FRB\,20220912A at low radio frequencies with uGMRT \citep{2022ATel15806....1B}.
-Thereafter, we started regular monitoring of FRB\,20220912A utilizing the dual-array setup of uGMRT to cover a wide low radio frequency range from 300 to 750 MHz till MJD 60211 and after that, we again observed in a phased array mode.
-In the dual-array setup, we simultaneously observe in two bands of uGMRT, i.e., band-3 and band-4, covering a frequency range from 300 to 750 MHz\footnote{Note: There is a gap of 50 MHz from 500 MHz to 550 MHz.}.
-In the dual array setup, we divide the array into two sub-arrays, where half of the antennas are used in band-3 and the other half in band-4.
-However, at some epochs, the number of antennas used in each band is not the same due to the unavailability of some antennas for technical or maintenance reasons.
-The cadence is not uniform throughout the observing campaign between 2022 November 22 to 2024 August 24, due to scheduling constraints and time allotted at different times.
-The details of the observations are provided in Table~\ref{tab:my-table}.
+All our observations are conducted in phased array mode, where we use 22 dishes, leaving out the outer antennas of the three arms to keep the array phased for a longer duration.
+Within this phased array framework, we employ two different array configurations in different observations.
+In the single-array (SA) setup, all 22 antennas are used together at a single band, i.e., either at band-3 (300–500 MHz) or band-4 (550–750 MHz), with the observations at the two bands performed sequentially, one after the other.
+In the dual-array (DA) setup, the 22 antennas are divided into two sub-arrays, where half of the antennas are used at band-3 and the other half at band-4, allowing simultaneous dual-band coverage from 300 to 750\,MHz\footnote{Note: There is a gap of 50 MHz from 500 MHz to 550 MHz.}.
+Our observing campaign of FRB 20220912A spanned from 2022 November 22 to 2024 August 24, with a non-uniform cadence due to scheduling constraints and varying time allocations.
+The initial observations on 2022 November 22 were conducted in band-3 and band-4 in the single-array setup.
+From 2022 November 24, we transitioned to the dual-array setup to achieve simultaneous wide-frequency coverage from 300 to 750\,MHz, continuing until 2023 September 24.
+These observations confirmed the high burst activity of FRB 20220912A at low radio frequencies \citep{2022ATel15806....1B}.
+Thereafter, we reverted to the single-array setup, observing at band-3 and band-4 sequentially.
+Additionally, in three observing sessions between MJD 60377 and 60401, we extended our frequency coverage to band-5 (1060–1460 MHz) in the single-array setup.
+Note that at some of the epochs, the number of antennas used in each band varied due to the unavailability of some antennas for technical or maintenance reasons.
+The details of all observations are provided in Table~\ref{tab:my-table}.